Steve Gorman: The Black Crowes

 In February 1987, he joined his high school friend Clint Steele in Atlanta, Georgia to drum for Steele's band, Mary My Hope.
 While in Atlanta he became good friends with Chris Robinson and his brother Rich.
 When the Robinson brothers lost their drummer Jeff Sullivan to the band Drivin n Cryin, Gorman was asked to sit in and play on "Mr. Crowes Garden's" demo session for A&M records.
 He ended up playing with the renamed Black Crowes for their first nine albums over 15 years.
 In late 2001, he decided to leave the band to pursue other avenues and relocated to Los Angeles.
 In 2005, he rejoined the reformed Black Crowes.
 When the band reformed in 2019, Gorman was not asked to join.

 On September 24, 2019, Gorman released Hard to Handle: The Life and Death of the Black Crowes – A Memoir, which he co-wrote with author Steven Hyden.
 The 364 page book is published by Da Capo Press and promises an insider's look at the history of the group, which was together for more than two decades.

 On January 9, 2023, Gorman joined classic rock KQRS-FM in Minneapolis as co-host of the morning show with Brian Zepp, Tony Lee and Candice Wheeler.
 The show has been rebranded as Gorman In The Morning with Paul Fletcher and Ryder.

 Other work

 Gorman spent 2004 on the road with the Stereophonics.
 His playing can also be heard on Warren Zevon's final studio recording The Wind, Bob Dylan's Greatest Hits Volume 3, Jack Casady's Dream Factor, Joe Firstman's The War of Women, John Corbett's self-titled debut album, Bo Bice's See The Light and 3, and the first album by Brothers of the Southland.
 Gorman is currently a member of Trigger Hippy along with Nashville friend Nick Govrik.

 Gorman has contributed drum tracks to the solo album from Lamb of God guitarist Mark Morton, scheduled for release on March 1, 2019.

 The Minnesota-based roots rock supergroup Golden Smog added Gorman as a member in November 2024.

-In 2025, Gorman, Darius Rucker, and R.E.M. (band) guitarist Mike Mills formed a supergroup called Howl Owl Howl, releasing the single "My Cologne."
+In 2025, Gorman, Darius Rucker, and R.E.M. bassist Mike Mills formed a supergroup called Howl Owl Howl, releasing the single "My Cologne."